Danieldacruz7/Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission_Template.md

 **Algorithm Performance Standard:**
-According to Rajpurkar, et al. (2017), the average performance of a radiologist is 0.387 on F1 scoring.
+According to Rajpurkar, et al. (2017), the average performance of a radiologist is 0.387 on F1 scoring of a Chest X-ray.
 The CheXnet model was able to outperform the average radiologist with a score of 0.435.
-The model created here scored 0.52, which is higher than the standard performance.
+The model created here scored 0.53, which is higher than the standard performance.

 ### References: